WFIE: History

 The Fine family sold the station to the George Norton family of Louisville, Kentucky (owners of fellow NBC affiliate WAVE-TV) in 1956.
 The Nortons' broadcasting holdings would eventually become known as Orion Broadcasting.
 With FCC approval, it moved to the stronger channel 14 in 1957.
 It was the first station in Evansville to telecast live and local color programs beginning on March 10, 1966.

 In October 1981, Orion merged with Cosmos Broadcasting Corporation, a subsidiary of insurance and broadcasting conglomerate Liberty Corporation.
 WFIE became the first television station in the market to broadcast in stereo in September 1985.
 Liberty bowed out of the insurance business in 2000, bringing WFIE directly under the company banner.
 In May 2002, the station began broadcasting digitally on channel 46.

 On February 1, 2006, Liberty Corporation merged with Raycom Media, with ownership remaining steady for over 12 years.

 Sale to Gray Television

 On June 25, 2018, Atlanta-based Gray Television announced it had reached an agreement with Raycom to merge their respective broadcasting assets (consisting of Raycom's 63 existing owned-and/or-operated television stations, including WFIE, and Gray's 93 television stations) under the former's corporate umbrella.
-The cash-and-stock merger transaction valued at $3.6 billion—in which Gray shareholders acquired preferred stock then held by Raycom—resulted in WFIE gaining new sister stations in nearby markets, including fellow NBC affiliate WNDU in South Bend (at the time Gray's only Indiana station) and ABC/Fox affiliate WBKO in adjacent Bowling Green, Kentucky, in addition to its current Raycom sister stations.
+The cash-and-stock merger transaction valued at $3.6 billion—in which Gray shareholders acquired preferred stock then held by Raycom—resulted in WFIE gaining sister stations in nearby markets, including fellow NBC affiliate WNDU in South Bend (at the time Gray's only Indiana station) and ABC/Fox affiliate WBKO in adjacent Bowling Green, Kentucky, in addition to its current Raycom sister stations.
 The sale was approved on December 20 and completed on January 2, 2019.
+WFIE gained a new sister station in the market when Gray acquired WEVV-TV on May 1, 2026.